MoserMichael/dockerdashphp/notes/notes-talk.md

-I am going to show you my side project, it's a docker dashboard, it helps to work with docker from inside a web browser.
+I am going to show you my side project, it's a docker dashboard, you can access the dashboard from a web browser

 Let's start with an overview of docker :